All Products

 image

-3. In the Serverless Synchronization Task section, select a Source and a Destination, and then click Create Serverless Synchronization Task.
+3. In the Serverless Synchronization Task section, select a Source and a Destination, then click Create Serverless Synchronization Task.

 Step 2: Configure basic information